 "Actual Knowledge" means notice of Sexual Harassment or allegations of Sexual Harassment to WCC's Title IX Coordinator, Deputy Title IX Coordinators, President, Vice Presidents, or Deans.
-WCC's Title IX Coordinator, Deputy Title IX Coordinators, President, Vice Presidents, or Deans.
 "Notice" as used in this paragraph includes, but is not limited to, a report of Sexual Harassment to the Title IX Coordinator or a Deputy Title IX Coordinator.